getsentry/integration-platform-example/README.md

   - [**Docker**](https://docs.docker.com/get-docker/) - This demo application uses Docker to setup and communicate between its different services.
   - **Disable your adblocker** - This is a common pitfall that developers fall into when building on Sentry, doing it early can save your time down the line!
   - **Select a codebase** - This demo application comes with a mock frontend and a choice between two backends, one in Node (Express, Sequelize, TypeScript) and another in Python (Flask, SQLAlchemy).
 Pick the commands and environment that is more appropriate for your implementation.
-  - **A local PostgreSQL DB Client** (Optional) - Great for debugging, removing/editing select data, viewing changes on objects.
+  - **A local PostgreSQL DB Client** (Optional) - Great for viewing changes on objects, and debugging, removing, or editing data.
 We suggest [Postico](https://eggerapps.at/postico/).

 ### Step 0: Choose an Integration